AnshumanDhiman/Valorant/README.md

 # Valorant
-This is a fan made gaming website, for one of the most popular and loved game "VALORANT"!
+This is a FAN made gaming website, for one of the most popular and loved game "VALORANT"!